codekcg23/HackerRank-MyAnswers/README.md

 # HackerRank-MyAnswers
-Answers of solved quetions in HackerRank
+Answers of solved questions in HackerRank